 What is a Bulging Disc?

-A bulging or herniated disc can cause many other diagnosed conditions of the spine such as, foraminal or spinal stenosis (narrowing of the spinal canal), and sciatica or radiculopathy.
+Nearly 90 percent of bulging discs occur in the lumbar area of the spine, or the lower back.
+The most common disc to face damage and bulge is between L4 and L5 or L5 and S1, which is where the sciatic nerve receives information.
+A bulging or protruding disc may cause other conditions of the spine including spinal stenosis, foraminal stenosis, and sciatica or radiculopathy.
 These conditions are the result of the spinal canal becoming narrow due to spinal arthritis, bone spurs or disc herniated thus putting pressure on the spinal cord or nerves.